MadgicalSwift/lab-assistant/README.md

 Lab Assistant Bot: A Virtual Science Lab for Kids

 # Project Description:
-The Lab Assistant Bot is an interactive learning tool designed to help students understand and explore science experiments.
-It provides step-by-step instructions for conducting experiments, educational videos, quizzes, and explanations to reinforce scientific concepts.
-This bot is ideal for kids below 6th to 12th, focusing on making science fun and easy to understand.
+The Lab Assistant Bot is an interactive learning tool designed to help students explore and understand science experiments.
+It provides step-by-step instructions, educational videos, quizzes, and explanations to reinforce scientific concepts.
+This bot is ideal for students from 6th to 12th grade, focusing on making science fun and easy to understand.

 # Key Features:
 1. Interactive Science Experiments: